flipay/code-challenges/challenge-mobile.md

 **• Simplicity.** It is easy to build complex things.
 We should strive for simplicity so that we can maintain the speed of change.
 **• Clarity.** In the team collaboration, we rarely have the same context in communication.
 Writing code with a clear objective and good readability help team effectiveness.
 **• Reliability.** What can go wrong, will go wrong.
 But not with the system which has been through the well-thought process of risk and error management.
+**• Product.** Engineers are not coders, they should be able to see a big picture of the products.
+They should understand why users need it and what is the reason behind each feature.

+Extra points for developers who has design skill, you can show it by adjusting the design as you see fit.

 Certainly, we never expected anything to be perfect, we need to be fast to maximize the learning to be able to maximize the values we can deliver to the world.
 And feel free to be creative on the solution as long as it satisfies the objective of the application.